acend/helm-basics-training/content/en/docs/04.0/deploy.md

 {{% /alert %}}

 {{< onlyWhen mobi >}}
-You can use `helmtechlab-python-<namespace>.phoenix.mobicorp.test` as your hostname if you wan't to access your deployed application.
-It might take some minute until your ingress hostname is accessable as the DNS name first have to be propagated correctly.
+You can use `helmtechlab-python-<namespace>.phoenix.mobicorp.test` as your hostname if you want to access your deployed application.
+It might take some time until your ingress hostname is accessable as the DNS name first has to be propagated correctly.
 {{< /onlyWhen >}}